smileidentity/smile-id-security/README.md

 # Smile ID Secure iOS SDK Release Repository

-This repository contains the releases (xcframework) of the SmileIDSecurity framework that is used within SmileId's iOS sdk to protect sensitive information.
+This repository contains the releases (XCFramework) of the SmileIDSecurity framework that is used within SmileId's iOS sdk to protect sensitive information.

 ## 0. Requirements